Home / ORPAS Application Guide / ORPAS – University of Ottawa

 These conditions are reviewed annually.
 The University of Ottawa reserves the right, if necessary, to make changes without prior notice.

-Audiology and Speech-Language Pathology: Possible Replies Once We Review the Applications
+Audiology: Possible Replies After the Review of the Applications

-Once we have reviewed your application, you will receive either an offer of admission, a notice of placement on the wait list, or a rejection letter.
+Once we have reviewed your application, you will receive an offer of admission, a notice of placement on the wait list or a rejection notice.

 If deemed necessary, we may add an English or French course to your program when we make you the offer of admission.
 In such cases, the course will be considered an additional program requirement.
 Should your language proficiency appear to be an obstacle to your academic success, your proficiency may be reassessed at any time during the program.
 A failing score on the language tests could result in withdrawal from the program or corrective measures.

-The admissions committees and the program director are not authorized to discuss candidate files before, during or after the admissions process.
-We will add a negative notation to your file should you seek to communicate with members of the admissions committee or the program director in an attempt to sway or pressure them.
+The Admission Committee and the program director are not authorized to discuss candidate files before, during or after the admission process.
+We will add a negative notation to your file should you seek to communicate with members of the admission committee or the program director in an attempt to sway or pressure them.

 To help you prepare for your placements in bilingual or English settings, the School of Rehabilitation Sciences offers an English conversation course (REA 5940).
 We may recommend or require that you take this course to improve your language skills in English.